cnichte/basic-electron-typescript-react-starter/README.md

 ## How it Looks

+Screenshot Database Settings and Switch.
+This is an example for a `List`:

 ![Screenshot Database Settings and Switch](readme-images/screenshot-001.png)

+Screenshot IPC Ping-Pong:

 ![Screenshot IPC Ping-Pong](readme-images/screenshot-002.png)

+Screenshot Example-Module User-`View`:

 ![Screenshot Example-Module User-View](readme-images/screenshot-003.png)

+Screenshot Example-Module User-`Form`:

 ![Screenshot Example-Module User-Form](readme-images/screenshot-004.png)

 ## Use the Repo